MMTalal/Instructor-Information-Management-System/README.md

 # **Instructor Information Management System**

 ## **Overview**
-A simple C++ program to manage and display instructor details using object-oriented programming.
+A C++ program to manage and display instructor details using object-oriented programming.
 The program allows users to input instructor details, validates the input, and displays the filtered and validated information.
+It demonstrates the use of **constructor overloading** to initialize objects with default or user-provided values.

 ## **Features**
 - Defines an **`Instructors` class** with private attributes (`Name`, `Age`, and `Salary`) and public methods to set and retrieve these attributes.
-- Includes a **`print()` method** to display instructor details.
+- Includes **constructor overloading**:
+  - **Default Constructor**: Initializes attributes with default values (`Name = "Unknown"`, `Age = 0`, `Salary = 0`).
+  - **Parameterized Constructor**: Initializes attributes with user-provided values and validates them.
 - Validates user input for:
   - **Name**: Only alphabetic characters and spaces are allowed.
   - **Age**: Must be between 26 and 59 years.
   - **Salary**: Must be between 7001 and 29999 EGP.
-- Creates two instances of the `Instructors` class in the `main()` function.
+- Creates two instances of the `Instructors` class in the `main()` function:
+  - One using the **default constructor**.
+  - One using the **parameterized constructor**.
-- Assigns values to each instructor and prints their details using the `print()` method.
+- Prints instructor details using the `print()` method.

 ## **Code Structure**
 - **`Instructors` Class**: